-Our firm has also provided other services to the Fund in relation to the investor register and IT security advisory performed for First Mortgage Managers Limited (the 'Manager') in respect of systems used by the Fund.
+Our firm has also provided other services to the Fund in relation to the investor register assurance and tax consulting.
 Subject to certain restrictions, partners and employees of our firm may also deal with the Fund on normal terms within the ordinary course of trading activities of the business of the Fund.
 These matters have not impaired our independence as auditor of the Fund.
 The firm has no other relationship with, or interest in, the Fund.